154852/QuarkOS/README.md

 ## Building
 1. Install python3, make
 2. You will need to build a i686-elf-gcc cross compiler.
-There are not fixed requirements for it, so long as the commands `i686-elf-gcc`, `i686-elf-ar`, `qemu-system-i386` are in the `PATH`
+There are not fixed requirements for it, so long as the commands `i686-elf-gcc`, `i686-elf-ar`, `qemu-system-i386` are in the `PATH`.
 See [this page](https://wiki.osdev.org/GCC_Cross-Compiler) on how to do that.
-3. `cd src`
-4. Run `./build.sh` to build, `./qemu.sh` to build and run or `./start.sh` to just run
+3. To start the kernel, run `make build && ./cmds/run.sh`

 ## Note
 The system is by no means well tested, it works on my machine and that's about as much as I can guarantee :) It also comes originally from [here](https://wiki.osdev.org/Meaty_Skeleton), which may be of interest if something does not make perfect sense, as I may not have written it.

 ## Structure
+_(this is out of date)_
 ```
 src - The root of all source code
  kernel